dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/inheritance.md

 ![Student and Instructor classes deriving from Person class](inheritance/_static/inheritance.png)

 There are several ways this inheritance structure could be represented in the database.
-You could have a Person table that includes information about both students and instructors in a single table.
+You could have a `Person` table that includes information about both students and instructors in a single table.
 Some of the columns could apply only to instructors (HireDate), some only to students (EnrollmentDate), some to both (LastName, FirstName).
 Typically, you'd have a discriminator column to indicate which type each row represents.
 For example, the discriminator column might have "Instructor" for instructors and "Student" for students.

 ![Table-per-hierarchy example](inheritance/_static/tph.png)

-This pattern of generating an entity inheritance structure from a single database table is called table-per-hierarchy (TPH) inheritance.
+This pattern of generating an entity inheritance structure from a single database table is called *table-per-hierarchy (TPH)* inheritance.

 An alternative is to make the database look more like the inheritance structure.
-For example, you could have only the name fields in the Person table and have separate Instructor and Student tables with the date fields.
+For example, you could have only the name fields in the `Person` table and have separate `Instructor` and `Student` tables with the date fields.

 > [!WARNING]
-> Table Per Type (TPT) is not supported by EF Core 3.x, however it is has been implemented in [EF Core 5.0](/ef/core/what-is-new/ef-core-5.0/plan).
+> Table-Per-Type (TPT) is not supported by EF Core 3.x, however it is has been implemented in [EF Core 5.0](/ef/core/what-is-new/ef-core-5.0/plan).

 ![Table-per-type inheritance](inheritance/_static/tpt.png)

-This pattern of making a database table for each entity class is called table per type (TPT) inheritance.
+This pattern of making a database table for each entity class is called *table-per-type (TPT)* inheritance.

 Yet another option is to map all non-abstract types to individual tables.
 All properties of a class, including inherited properties, map to columns of the corresponding table.
-This pattern is called Table-per-Concrete Class (TPC) inheritance.
-If you implemented TPC inheritance for the Person, Student, and Instructor classes as shown earlier, the Student and Instructor tables would look no different after implementing inheritance than they did before.
+This pattern is called *Table-per-Concrete Class (TPC)* inheritance.
+If you implemented TPC inheritance for the `Person`, `Student`, and `Instructor` classes as shown earlier, the `Student` and `Instructor` tables would look no different after implementing inheritance than they did before.

 TPC and TPH inheritance patterns generally deliver better performance than TPT inheritance patterns, because TPT patterns can result in complex join queries.